 In this article, I will first introduce declarative theology by way of a distinction made in the medieval period between declarative and deductive theology.
 Although these categories are not ultimately mutually exclusive, I show how analytic theology-as recently manifested in the literature-achieves the same theological teloi as was pursued by practitioners of declarative theology.
-From here, I show how analytic theology pursues and achieves the same ends as a venerable and legitimate methodological antecedent, then it too ought to be considered a legitimate theological methodology.
+From here, I show how analytic theology can, has, and should operate in the declarative mode.
+If, then, analytic theology pursues and achieves the same ends as a venerable and legitimate methodological antecedent, then it too ought to be considered a legitimate theological methodology.